stefaleon/SportsStore/README.md

 * Add the *Can_Send_Pagination_View_Model* unit test to *ProductControllerTests*.
 * Modify the earlier pagination unit test, contained in the *Can_Paginate* method, so that it makes use of *ProductsListViewModel*.

+&nbsp;
+### 20 Update the view

+* Now a *ProductsListViewModel* object is passed as the model data to the view.
+Update the *List.cshtml* file.
+* Add an HTML element that the tag helper will process to create the page links.